 Single Tooth Implant Cost and Financing

-The average cost of a single tooth dental implant in the US is about $4250, but keep in mind that this number isn’t a definite quote.
-There are many things that could influence the cost of getting a dental implant, like the additional cost of X-rays, CT scans and possibly even bone grafting.
+The average cost of a single tooth dental implant in the US is about $4,250, but keep in mind that this number isn’t a final quote.
+There are many things that could influence the cost of getting a dental implant including X-rays, CT scans, or bone grafts.